The Sociological Review

 The Sociological Review is a quarterly peer-reviewed academic journal covering all aspects of sociology, including anthropology, criminology, philosophy, education, gender, medicine, and organization.
-The journal is published by SAGE Publications; before 2017 it was published by Wiley-Blackwell.
+The journal is published by SAGE Publishing; before 2017 it was published by Wiley-Blackwell.
 It is one of the three "main sociology journals in Britain", along with the British Journal of Sociology and Sociology, and the oldest British sociology journal.

-The Sociological Review also publishes a monograph series that presents scholarly articles on issues of general sociological interest, and a themed monthly magazine that ″present[s] timely insights grounded in sociological thinking and [...] writing for a broad readership″.
+The journal also publishes a monograph series that presents scholarly articles on issues of general sociological interest, and a themed monthly magazine that "present[s] timely insights grounded in sociological thinking and [...] writing for a broad readership".

 History

 Established in 1908 as a successor of the Papers of the Sociological Society, its founder and first editor-in-chief was Leonard Trelawny Hobhouse.
-As the first professor of sociology in the United Kingdom, Hobhouse had a central role in establishing sociology as an academic discipline, and The Sociological Review became an important forum in this regard, and generally as a forum for new liberal theory of the early 20th century.

 Editors

-The following persons have been editors of this journal:
+The following persons have been editors-in-chief of this journal: